telkomdev/c-crypsi/README.md

 ## c-crypsi (Crypto Utility for C and C++)

-Custom crypto utility that wraps the `openssl` crypto library to make life easier
+Custom crypto utility for C/C++ that wraps the `openssl` crypto library to make life easier

 ### Install